-18 The first Regulations and Orders: referral to the Employment Forum
+18 Regulations and Orders: referral to the Employment Forum

-- (1) Before the Minister makes an Order under Article 16(3) or (4) or the States make Regulations under Article 16(6), or Article 17, the Minister shall refer the matters specified in paragraph (2) to the Employment Forum for their consideration. - (2) The matters referred to in paragraph (1) are - (a) what single hourly rate should be prescribed under Article 16(3) as the minimum wage; - (b) what period or periods should be prescribed under Article 16(4); - (c) what method or methods should be used for determining under Article 17 the hourly rate at which a person is to be regarded as remunerated for the purposes of this Law; and - (d) whether any, and if so what, amendments should be made to the classes of person who qualify under Article 16(2) for the minimum wage. - (3) Where matters are referred to the Employment Forum under paragraph (1), the Forum shall, after considering those matters, make a report to the Minister which shall contain the Forum's recommendations about each of those matters. - (4) If, following the report of the Employment Forum under paragraph (3), the Minister decides - (a) not to make an Order, or not to recommend the States to make any Regulations, implementing the Forum's recommendations; - (b) to make an Order, or to recommend the States to make Regulations, implementing only some of the Forum's recommendations; - (c) to make an Order under Article 16(3) prescribing a single hourly rate which is different from the rate recommended by the Forum; - (d) to make an Order, or to recommend the States to make Regulations, which in some other respect differ from the recommendations of the Forum; or the Minister shall lay a report before the States containing a statement of the reasons for the decision.
+- (1) Before the Minister makes an Order under Article 16(3) or (4) or 17A or the States make Regulations under Article 16(6), or Article 17, the Minister shall refer the matters specified in paragraph (2) to the Employment Forum for their consideration. - (2) The matters referred to in paragraph (1) are - (a) what single hourly rate should be prescribed under Article 16(3) as the minimum wage; - (b) what period or periods should be prescribed under Article 16(4); - (ba) what maximum monetary amount to be attributed to an employer's provision of benefits in kind should be prescribed under Article 17A; - (c) what method or methods should be used for determining under Article 17 the hourly rate at which a person is to be regarded as remunerated for the purposes of this Law; and - (d) whether any, and if so what, amendments should be made to the classes of person who qualify under Article 16(2) for the minimum wage. - (3) Where matters are referred to the Employment Forum under paragraph (1), the Forum shall, after considering those matters, make a report to the Minister which shall contain the Forum's recommendations about each of those matters. - (4) If, following the report of the Employment Forum under paragraph (3), the Minister decides - (a) not to make an Order, or not to recommend the States to make any Regulations, implementing the Forum's recommendations; - (b) to make an Order, or to recommend the States to make Regulations, implementing only some of the Forum's recommendations; - (c) to make an Order under Article 16(3) prescribing a single hourly rate which is different from the rate recommended by the Forum; - (ca) to make an Order under Article 17A prescribing the maximum monetary amount to be attributed to an employer's provision of benefits in kind which differs from the maximum amount recommended by the Forum;